ElenaShe000/MARCS/README.md

 T. Rosmann, E. Domínguez, J. Chavarro.
 Comparing trends in hydrometeorological average and extreme data sets around the world at different time scales, Journal of Hydrology: Regional Studies, Vol. 5, 200–212, 2016.

+Pettitt A.N.
+(1979) A non-parametric approach to the change point problem.
+J Appl Stat 28(2):126–135

 Veijalainen, N., Korhonen, J., Vehviläinen, B. & Koivusalo, H. 2012.
 Modelling and statistical analysis of catchment water balance and discharge in Finland in 1951–2099 using transient climate scenarios.
 Journal of Water and Climate Change3(1), 55–78.